alexandercerutti/github-actions-git-push-followtags-trigger-test/.github/pull_request_template.md

----
-name: Improve project
-about: Propose directly an improvement, code or documentation or whatever you think might be fixed.
-For wiki updates, open an issue instead.
-title: ""
-labels: "Enhancement"
-assignees: ""
----

 <!--
 	Thank you for your contribution to the <project>.
 You'll be responded to as soon as possible (but I assure you will be responded!)